KTMarc/Marvel-Heroes/README.md

 ##Considerations
 Didn't chose CORE DATA as the persistency.
 The reason is that the Marvel service has less than 1.5k character records and for simplicity JSON files are enough.
-The data is unlikely to change, so we save it in a cache using **Haneke** framework.
-Haneke persists the requests as key value pairs, so it can check in the future if the same network request already exists in the cache before requesting it to the server.
+The data is unlikely to change, so we save it in a NSCache using **Haneke** framework.

 Marvel character API doesn't offer a lot of information.
 Only name, description (most of them are empty), modification date and Id.
 There is a wiki page for each character.
 This page has more information, but it would require web scrapping, also it is out of the scope of this project.
 We could add a webView and load the html of the wiki.

 In the Hero Detail page we are showing Comics, but we could also show Stories, Events and Series the same way.
 But would be repeating the same calls to the server requesting different entities.